Reading will never go out of style.

 To say the least, this is absolutely one of the best Chinese parallel texts out there for beginners.

-This Chinese parallel text book is only $9.99 on Amazon and is packed full of 50 beautiful poems and gorgeous photography that anyone could enjoy.
+This Chinese parallel text book is packed full of 50 beautiful poems and gorgeous photography that anyone could enjoy.
 The book, while full of enchanting poetry of its own merit, was specifically written with the Mandarin learner in mind.

 Here’s a sample poem from the book: